German Cup: Heiko Scholz on how to win in East and West Germany | DW | 06.08.2021

 A week before the start of the new Bundesliga season, German football returns with the opening round of the German Cup and its traditional David vs. Goliath encounters.

 Though Bayern Munich's tie with Bremer SV was postponed due to a number of coronavirus infections at the fifth-division club, many matchups in the first round will see Bundesliga sides square off with lower-league opposition.
-One features Bayer Leverkusen, who face fourth-tier side Lokomotive Leipzig on Saturday.
+One of those featured Bayer Leverkusen, who beat fourth-tier side Lokomotive Leipzig 3-0 on Saturday.

-One man who will be keeping a particularly close eye on events at Leipzig's Bruno-Plache-Stadion will be Heiko Scholz.
+One man who kept a particularly close eye on events at Leipzig's Bruno-Plache-Stadion was Heiko Scholz.
 The former attacking midfielder won domestic cups with both clubs, in both East and West Germany, either side of German reunification in 1990.

 "Both finals were similar because my team was the favorite in both," Scholz tells DW.
 "Rostock were in the [East German] second division at the time, while with Leverkusen we played against Hertha's amateurs.
 With respect, it would have been embarrassing to lose against them in front of 76,000 people."